naveenb92/Instamojo.NET/README.md

 ### Get status of a Payment Request

-      PaymentRequestResponse npr = im.GetPaymentRequestStatus("[PaymentRequestId]");
+      PaymentRequest npr = await im.GetPaymentRequest("[PaymentRequestId]");

-You can get the status of a payment request by calling the `GetPaymentRequestStatus` method passing the payment request id as the Parameter.
+You can get the status of a payment request by calling the `GetPaymentRequest` method passing the payment request id as the Parameter.

 ### List all Payment Requests

-      PaymentRequestsResponse nprs = im.ListPaymentRequests();
+      List<PaymentRequest> nprs = await im.GetPaymentRequests();

-The `ListPaymentRequests` method will return an object of type `PaymentRequestsResponse`.
-All the payment requests are present in the list `payment_requests`.
+The `GetPaymentRequests` method will return a List of objects of type `PaymentRequest`.

-      foreach (PaymentRequest pr in nprs.payment_requests)
+      foreach (PaymentRequest pr in nprs)
                 // Do Something with pr

 ## Available Functions